simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docstring_util.md

 ## `_make_example_and_append_to_list` function docstring

-Make an example value and append it ot a specified list.<hr>
+Make an example value and append it to a specified list.<hr>

 **[Parameters]**